Flafla2/flafla2.github.io/_posts/2016-5-17-viveteleport.md

   this reason the system draws a box around where the chaperone bounds will be.
 * **Reducing Discomfort**: The screen fades in and fades out upon teleportation (the display "blinks"), reducing fatigue and nausea for the user.

+Once again you can take a look at the project [here on Github](https://github.com/Flafla2/Vive-Teleporter).
+Thanks for reading!